Bundledocs/Bundledocs.Api.Wrapper/README.md

 * Load
 	* To load the sections of a bundle
 		* __`IEnumerable<BriefDocument> sections = _bundledocsApi.Bundles.Tree(BriefPartitionKey, BriefRowKey).Where(k => k.Type == "HEADER")`__
-	* To load a section of a bundle
+	* To load a specific section of a bundle
 		* __`BriefDocument section = _bundledocsApi.Bundles.Tree(BriefPartitionKey, BriefRowKey).Where(k => k.Type == "HEADER" && k.Description == "sectionName").FirstOrDefault();`__

 ##Documents